 Alcohol is second only to tobacco is negative impacts on public health among addictive substances.
 Drunk-driving is probably the most well-known of negative impacts related to alcohol use.
 Not only do you run the risk of a deadly crash, 29% of all traffic-related deaths are related to alcohol, but being caught driving under the influence can cost you a hefty fine and/or land you in jail.
 Another well-known consequence of alcohol is violence.
 While alcohol is never the sole cause of interpersonal violence, it can add fuel to an already dangerous situation.

 Even if you don’t drive or get violent when you drink, heavy drinking causes long term consequences.
 The liver is probably the most harmed by drinking.
 Alcoholic fatty liver disease, a condition where fat is deposited where it doesn’t belong in the liver, can lead to a more serious condition called cirrhosis, severe scarring of the liver.
 It is estimated that 10-15% of alcoholics will develop cirrhosis.
 Alcohol is also related to certain cancers and heart conditions.

 You don’t need to have serious health or behavioral concerns to want to quit or moderate your alcohol intake.
 You might not like alcohol’s effect on you or you think that your drinking is inconsistent with your values.
 Regardless of your reason for wanting to change your relationship with alcohol, there are options for help.

 Is the Sinclair Method my only option for recovery?

 NO!
 While the Sinclair Method has helped many people change their drinking habits, there are multiple options out there for you.
-Here at Workit Health, we offer Workit Coach and Counselor which are programs that do not involve medication.
-They include personalized, interactive courses and support from a live person that can help you understand and change your relationship with alcohol.
+Here at Workit Health, our treatment programs for alcohol use disorder can include medication but do not have to.
+They include personalized, interactive courses and support from recovery groups to help you understand and change your relationship with alcohol.

 Abstinence programs like Alcoholics Anonymous work for many people but they are by no means the only way to find help.
 If AA or related abstinence programs have failed you, consider Workit Health’s innovative and evidence-based approach to addiction treatment.